-2.3.3 Extending the Frama-C GUI
+2.4.4 Extending the Frama-C GUI

-In this section, we will extend the script so that the control flow graph can be displayed interactively.
+In this section, we will extend our plug-in so that the control flow graph can be displayed interactively.
 For that, we will extend the Frama-C GUI so that when you right-click on a function in the code, a new "Show CFG" item appears, that displays the control flow graph of the function in a dialog box.
 This is achieved just by appending the following pieces of code at the end of the cfg_print.ml file.

 Currently, we used a visitor that outputs a dot file with the CFG of all functions of all files.
-We use dump_function to outputs the CFG of a single function instead.
+We use dump_function to output the CFG of a single function instead.